UKPLab/sentence-transformers/README.md

-# Sentence Transformers: Sentence Embeddings using BERT / RoBERTa / DistilBERT / ALBERT / XLNet with PyTorch
+# Sentence Transformers: Multilingual Sentence Embeddings using BERT / RoBERTa / XLM-RoBERTa & Co. with PyTorch
-BERT / RoBERTa / XLNet produces out-of-the-box rather bad sentence embeddings.
+BERT / RoBERTa / XLM-RoBERTa produces out-of-the-box rather bad sentence embeddings.
 This repository fine-tunes BERT / RoBERTa / DistilBERT / ALBERT / XLNet with a siamese or triplet network structure to produce semantically meaningful sentence embeddings that can be used in unsupervised scenarios: Semantic textual similarity via cosine-similarity, clustering, semantic search.

 We provide an increasing number of **state-of-the-art pretrained models** that can be used to derive sentence embeddings.
 See [Pretrained Models](#pretrained-models).
 Details of the implemented approaches can be found in our publication: [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/abs/1908.10084) (EMNLP 2019).